-nal Population Service (RPS)
+nal Population Service (RPS) Overview

-Overview

 Configuration

 Components

-JADE Primary Database Server
+Jade Primary Database Server

 Relational Population Service (RPS) Node

 Journal Transfer

 SDS Administration Application

 RPS Manager Application

 Datapump Application

 Relational Database Environment

 Setup

 Before You Start

 Defining a Secondary RPS Database

 Set Up RPS Folders

 Define RPS Mapping

 Create RPS Database

+Configuring a Secondary RPS Database for Azure

 Defining Shortcuts and Setting Up the Initialization File

 Set Specific Initialization File Settings

 Create Shortcuts

 Defining a Relational Database

 Create a New ODBC Data Source

 Create Relational Database

 Operation

 Starting RPS

-Run the Primary JADE Database Components
+Run the Primary Jade Database Components

-Run the JADE RPS Database Components
+Run the Jade RPS Database Components

 SQL Server Initial Table Definition and Data Load

 Enable the RPS Data Pump

-Testing RPS

-Look at Data in the Relational Database
+Testing RPS Look at Data in the Relational Database

 Make a Change to the Primary Database

 Check the Change is Replicated to the Relational Database

 Schema Changes

 Appendix

 Useful References

 Troubleshooting

 jommsg.log

 SDS and RPS Work Logs

 Application Logs

-Common Errors

-The Relational Population Service (RPS) provides automatic replication of objects from a primary JADE database to one or more relational databases.
+The Relational Population Service (RPS) provides automatic replication of objects from a primary Jade database to one or more relational databases.

-RPS enables JADE systems to interoperate with relational databases for reporting, Business Intelligence (BI), Extract, Transform, Load (ETL), and data warehousing purposes.
+RPS enables Jade systems to interoperate with relational databases for reporting, Business Intelligence (BI), Extract, Transform, Load (ETL), and data warehousing purposes.

-For details about the Microsoft SQL Server ODBC drivers that must be used, see "Requirements for RPS Nodes", in Chapter 1 of the JADE Installation and Configuration Guide.
+For details about the Microsoft SQL Server ODBC drivers that must be used, see "RPS Node Requirements", in Chapter 1 of the Installation and Configuration Guide.

-RPS enables JADE systems to automatically replicate data into external relational databases in near real-time.
+RPS enables Jade systems to automatically replicate data into external relational databases in near real-time.
 Developers can specify the classes, objects, and properties that are to be replicated to the required relational database or databases.
-This allows an entire JADE database to be replicated, or just the data that is required for external purposes.
+This allows an entire Jade database to be replicated, or just the data that is required for external purposes.